Last Updated on October 26, 2023

 This used to be an incredibly easy question to answer, if you want to know which VPN (Virtual Private Network) service you should use to watch TV from the UK from abroad then it was literally any of them.
-The only real requirement was that they had a UK based VPN server which was essential in order to allow you a UK IP address to access sites like the BBC and ITV.
-That’s really all there was to it to watch UK TV abroad and enjoy wonderful programmes like the BBC’s Blue Planet 2.
+The only real requirement was that they had a UK based VPN server which was essential in order to allow you a UK IP address to access sites like the BBC iPlayer and ITVX.
+That’s really all there was to it if you wanted to watch UK TV abroad and enjoy wonderful programmes like the BBC’s Blue Planet 2.

-However in the last few years this has changed, just grabbing any service with fast speeds and a UK server is no longer enough.
-Now you should be quite careful in choosing the best VPN for UK TV abroad because of some of the reasons listed below:
+However, in the last few years this has changed, just grabbing any service with fast speeds and a UK server is no longer enough.
+Now you should be quite careful in choosing a VPN to use abroad because of some of the reasons listed below:

 - Many VPNs are blocked – over the last few years, many of the large media companies have started restricting the use of VPNs to access their service abroad.
 Importantly even the BBC has started blocking VPNs in quite an aggressive manner.

 - Slow Servers/Low Bandwidth – have you tried streaming a TV show or film over a slow VPN connection?
 It’s an incredibly frustrating experience, stuttering, buffering or simply having to restart every few minutes doesn’t make for an enjoyable viewing experience.
-This is what you’ll find with many cheap, overloaded VPN services.
+This is what you’ll find with many cheap, overloaded VPN services with slow connection speeds.

-- Reliability/Support – there are always likely to be some occasional issues with using a VPN to bypass geo-restricted content.
-It’s an ever changing landscape and it is essential that the VPN infrastructure is supported properly by technically competent staff.
+- Reliability/Support – there are always likely to be some occasional issues with using a VPN to bypass geo restrictions on streaming content.
+It’s an ever-changing landscape and it is essential that the VPN infrastructure is supported properly by technically competent staff.

-Out out the hundreds of VPN services that are available only a small handful now are able to fill these criteria.
-Sure you’ll see many fancy web sites with TV logos and cheap prices, yet start using them and you’ll find they either don’t work or drop out every few minutes.
-Take it from me it’s not a way to enjoy the Blue Planet on the BBC!
+Out of the hundreds of VPN services that are available only a small handful now are able to fill these criteria.
+Sure, you’ll see many fancy web sites with TV logos and cheap prices yet start using them and you’ll find they either don’t work or drop out every few minutes.
+Take it from me it’s not a way to enjoy something like the Blue Planet on the BBC!
 The trick is to find a discrete, secure and fast VPN network run by professional staff who are able to keep servers available and accessible.
 When you find the right supplier, you’ll find that you use a VPN all the time, it’s effectively a no-lose situation – high security and you are able to access whatever you want without restrictions.

-Here’s my favorite, a reliable British TV VPN which has been working with all the UK TV stations for over a decade.
+Here’s my favorite, a reliable British TV VPN which has been working with all the British TV stations for over a decade.

 As you can see from the demonstration it consists of a little application which sits in your taskbar and allows you to switch locations whenever you need it.
 There are different applications for all your devices so that you can install onto your laptop, smartphone and tablet too.
 In fact, for your single subscription, you can install on 6 different devices and enjoy your favorite TV shows wherever you go.
 There’s no complicated connection process just simply select the country you need to originate from.
 If you choose a UK based server then you will appear to have a UK IP address and all British TV stations will be available online.
-So that includes the BBC plus the excellent ITV Hub and all the other commercial stations like Channel 4.
-In fact you can use it to access subscription services which are normally blocked outside Britain, I use mine to watch Sky Go abroad and RTE Player in Ireland too although there’s such a wide range of shows and movies on the free to air channels I don’t subscribe anymore.
+So, you can unblock BBC plus the excellent ITV Hub and all the other commercial stations with TV streaming sites like Channel 4.
+In fact, you can use it to access subscription services which are normally blocked outside Britain.
+I actually used mine to watch Sky Go abroad and RTE Player in Ireland too although there’s such a wide range of shows and movies on the free to air channels I don’t subscribe anymore.

 Also, it’s not just got servers in the UK, if you choose another country then you can switch your connection at will.
 There are literally hundreds of servers with different IP addresses from all over the world which are just as easy to use.
 This can be extremely useful for accessing other sites, such as Hulu, NBC or any of the other US only media streaming sites.
 I actually watch quite a lot of documentaries on Canadian TV after discovering a great show called Ice Truckers there which was on for a limited time.
-Even with something like YouTube you’ll find it useful as well, if you’ve ever got one of those ‘not available in your country’ type messages which are becoming increasingly common.
+Even with something like popular streaming sites like YouTube you’ll find it useful as well, if you’ve ever got one of those ‘not available in your country’ type messages which are becoming increasingly common.

 There’s no doubt that restricting access based on your physical location (or geo-targeting as it’s often known) is becoming increasingly common.
 Virtually every major media site on the internet operates like this not just in the more developed countries.
 Currently a VPN is the only reliable method of bypassing these blocks and of course if you live in a country which filters your internet connection then it’s even more essential.

-The program demonstrated in the video is called Identity Cloaker, one of the most reliable VPN service watch UK TV and you can try out their trial to watch British TV from anywhere in the world.
-Although the video demonstrates the PC version in action you can also set up the VPN connection manually on most devices.
-Its very simple to create the VPN connection on smartphones and tablets for example if you prefer to watch UK TV abroad on iPad or your smartphone.
+The program demonstrated in the video is called NordVPN, one of the most reliable VPN service watch UK TV and you can try out service to access BBC and other UK channels from anywhere in the world.
+Although the video demonstrates the PC version in action there’s also a VPN app for all your other devices.
+So, you can access unblock BBC iPlayer on all your devices and access BBC programmes at super-fast connection speeds wherever you are.

-Try the . and see for yourself, never get blocked again and surf the web in complete privacy.
+and see for yourself, unblock BBC iPlayer and surf the web in complete privacy.